komposter/CommunityPowerEA.com/_docs/global-account-properties.md

 The same as GA StopLoss (account currency) but in % from current account balance.

+    Don't activate this option for several EAs, you need to activate it only once!

 Set 0 to disable.

 <br />